bardie/bardie.github.io/index.md

 layout: default
 ---

-I hope this will help anyone who wants to focus on Data Analytics and Cyber Security Analytics.
+I hope this will help anyone who wants to focus on Data and Cyber Analytics.